Franciscosencion/AutoNetWebPublic/README.md

 ***Important***

 Django Restful Framework API has been integrated to this project to perform task such registering devices, creating branches through API calls.
 REST framework is a collaboratively funded project.
-If you use REST framework commercially DRF developers strongly encourage you to invest in its continued development by [signing up for a paid plan](https://fund.django-rest-framework.org/topics/funding/).
+If you use REST framework commercially DRF developers strongly encourage you to invest in its continued development by signing up for a paid plan.
+More details can be found in [REST framework github repository](https://github.com/encode/django-rest-framework).

 If you have any questions, feel free to contact me at the emails below or at my **LinkedIn** profile **Francisco Sencion**: